Health system: Health systems performance

 Life expectancy vs healthcare spending of rich OECD countries.
 US average of $10,447 in 2018.

 Since 2000, more and more initiatives have been taken at the international and national levels in order to strengthen national health systems as the core components of the global health system.
 Having this scope in mind, it is essential to have a clear, and unrestricted, vision of national health systems that might generate further progress in global health.
 The elaboration and the selection of performance indicators are indeed both highly dependent on the conceptual framework adopted for the evaluation of the health systems performance.
 Like most social systems, health systems are complex adaptive systems where change does not necessarily follow rigid management models.
 In complex systems path dependency, emergent properties and other non-linear patterns are seen, which can lead to the development of inappropriate guidelines for developing responsive health systems.

-Quality frameworks are essential tools for understanding and improving health systems.
-They help define, prioritize, and implement health system goals and functions.
-Among the key frameworks is the World Health Organization's building blocks model, which enhances health quality by focusing on elements like financing, workforce, information, medical products, governance, and service delivery.
-This model influences global health evaluation and contributes to indicator development and research.

-The Lancet Global Health Commission's 2018 framework builds upon earlier models by emphasizing system foundations, processes, and outcomes, guided by principles of efficiency, resilience, equity, and people-centeredness.
-This comprehensive approach addresses challenges associated with chronic and complex conditions and is particularly influential in health services research in developing countries.
-Importantly, recent developments also highlight the need to integrate environmental sustainability into these frameworks, suggesting its inclusion as a guiding principle to enhance the environmental responsiveness of health systems.